espressif/idf-eclipse-plugin/README.md

 ![](docs/images/IDF_tools_console.png)

 ## Heap Tracing

 Please refer to <a href="https://github.com/espressif/idf-eclipse-plugin/tree/master/docs/HeapTracing.md">this</a> doc.

 <a name="installPluginsFromMarketPlace"></a>
 # Installing IDF Eclipse Plugin from Eclipse Market Place

 Please follow the steps below to install IDF Eclipse Plugin from the Eclipse Market Place.

-1. In Eclipse, choose `Help` > `Eclipse Market Place...`
+1. In Eclipse, choose `Help` > `Eclipse Market Place...`.
-1. Enter `ESP-IDF Eclipse Plugin` in the search box to find the plugin
+1. Enter `ESP-IDF Eclipse Plugin` in the search box to find the plugin.
 1. Click on `Install` to follow the installation instructions.
-1. Restart the Eclipse
+1. Restart the Eclipse.

 ![](docs/images/market_place.png)

 <a name="installPluginsUsingLocalFile"></a>
 # Installing IDF Eclipse Plugin from Local Archive

-1. Download the latest update site archive for IDF Eclipse Plugin here - https://github.com/espressif/idf-eclipse-plugin/releases
+1. Download the latest update site archive for IDF Eclipse Plugin here - https://github.com/espressif/idf-eclipse-plugin/releases.
-1. In Eclipse, choose `Help` > `Install New Software`
+1. In Eclipse, choose `Help` > `Install New Software`.
-1. Click `Add…` button
+1. Click `Add…` button.
-1. Select `Archive` from Add repository dialog and select the file `com.espressif.idf.update-vxxxxxxx.zip`
+1. Select `Archive` from Add repository dialog and select the file `com.espressif.idf.update-vxxxxxxx.zip`.
-1. Click `Add`
+1. Click `Add`.
-1. Select `Espressif IDF` from the list and proceed with the installation
+1. Select `Espressif IDF` from the list and proceed with the installation.
-1. Restart the Eclipse
+1. Restart the Eclipse.

 ![](docs/images/1_idffeature_install.png)